 What happens as the night moves on and either or both young people are a bit worse for drink?
 When the inhibitions are down and they want to bond a bit, how far can a person go?
 When does ‘no’ mean ‘maybe’?
 What are the rules of the game?
 When does romance turn to sex?
 Who decides?

 Although it is an offence to have anal sex without consent, women often complain they are coerced into it.
-Research indicates that ‘persuasion’ to engage in anal sex is very common practice today amongst young people.
+Research indicates that strong ‘persuasion’ to engage in anal sex is very common practice today amongst young people aged 16-18.
 Young men and women cite internet pornography as the key motivator.
-Even though they know it is painful to the women, men still push as much as possible to ‘persuade’ women to let them do it.
+Even though they know it is “very painful to the women”, young men still pushed as much as possible to ‘persuade’ women to let them do it.
+Even the young men didn’t really seem to enjoy it themselves.
+This 10 minute audio interview with the lead researcher explains more about their findings.
+Only one woman admitted to enjoying it.
+For some young men, the kudos of earning their “brown wings” and scoring points with their mates is more important than developing a connection with the person with whom they are being intimate.

 Self-control is a challenge for both women and men at the best of times, but especially on the party scene among teens.
 Unless a plan to set limits has been consciously decided in advance, it can be tough to resist strong persuasion when sexual thrills are beckoning and when we want to be seen as sexually attractive and ‘cool’.